 The federal government requires an effort report when an individual is compensated by or has agreed to contribute time to a federally sponsored project.
 Effort reporting is the method of certifying to the federal granting agencies that the effort required as a condition of the award has actually been completed.
-Effort reporting is required by OMB Circular A-21 which requires certification of effort spent by all employees, and faculty whose salaries are charged directly to federal and federal flow-through funds, as well as for reporting committed cost sharing (but not uncommitted cost sharing).
+Effort reporting is required by OMB Circular A-21, which requires certification of effort spent by all employees and faculty whose salaries are charged directly to federal and federal flow-through funds.
+OMB Circular A-21 also requires reporting committed cost sharing (but not uncommitted cost sharing).

 What is effort and effort reporting?

 Effort is defined as the amount of time spent on a particular activity.
 It includes the time spent working on a sponsored project in which salary is directly charged or contributed (cost-shared effort).
 A 40 hour/week IS NOT the definition of 100% effort from which percentage of research effort is certified.
 Under federal regulations on effort reporting, 100% effort is an employee’s total hours actually spent on work within the scope of his or her employment regardless of how many or how few hours an employee works and regardless of the percent FTE listed on the appointment.
 Effort certification must reflect actual work performed and cannot be budget driven.

 Individual effort is expressed as a percentage of the total amount of time spent on work-related activities (instruction, research, patient care, administration, etc.) for which the University compensates an individual.
 Effort reporting is the mandated method of certifying to the granting agencies that the effort charged or cost shared to each award has actually been completed.